4(d) Rochester-Olmsted County Affordable Housing Preservation Program

 The Olmsted County Housing and Redevelopment Authority (HRA) established the following preferences:

-- Residency Preference- The HRA will offer a preference to any family who is Olmsted County residents.
+- Residency Preference- The HRA will offer a preference to any family who is an Olmsted County resident.

 - Employment, Education, Elderly or Disabled- The HRA will offer a preference to families who work at least 20 hours/week or have been hired to work in Olmsted County; attend post-secondary education full-time in Olmsted County, or is elderly or disabled.